Editorial Standards > Verification and Factchecking

 ■ We will refrain from presenting multiple points of view if one perspective on an issue has been credibly established as fact.
 In other words, we will avoid “false balance.”

 ■ We will follow the same process we use for covering any other organization when our organization has done something newsworthy.
-We will assign a reporter and let that reporter contact sources within our organization.
-The story will be edited like any other; only the editor will see the story before it is published.

-■ Reporters, at their discretion, may share parts of story drafts with sources for accuracy or ensure they understand technical points and procedures.
+■ Reporters, at their discretion, may share parts of story drafts with sources for accuracy or to ensure they understand technical points and procedures.

 ■ We will run sensitive material that might be offensive to some readers after internal debate has demonstrated a clear public interest in and value from the publication.
-We will refrain from running sensitive material specifically or solely for the revenue purposes, such as increased digital traffic.
+We will refrain from running sensitive material specifically or solely for revenue purposes, such as increased digital traffic.

 ■ We will accurately reflect the content of stories in headlines and social media posts.

-■ Our journalists avoid expressing opinions and work to ensure that their stories do not reflect bias toward any position.
+■ Our journalists avoid expressing opinions and work to ensure that their stories do not reflect a bias toward any position.
 Exceptions are made for journalists whose jobs specifically involve expressing opinions, such as editorial writers, columnists, commentators and cartoonists.

 ■ Our organization does not advocate or operate in a way that promotes any legislation, policies, government action or outcomes, though policy or legislative changes may be a consequence of our reporting.
 We lobby only for freedom of information and freedom of press issues.